Axiomatic Closure Operations, Phantom Extensions, and Solidity: Solidity and Phantom Extensions

 \begin{cor} Let $(R,\mathfrak{m})$ be an $F$-finite, local domain of characteristic $p$ possessing a big test element (e.g., $R$ is also complete).
 If $S$ is a solid $R$-algebra, then $S$ can be modified into a balanced big Cohen-Macaulay module over $R$. \end{cor} \begin{proof} Apply Theorem~\ref{phmodbigCM} to the fact that tight closure in characteristic $p$ obeys the big axioms in the presence of big test elements. \end{proof}

 The corollary above stands in contrast to Hochster and Huneke's example in \cite[Example 3.14]{HH09} of a solid algebra in characteristic $p$ that cannot be modified into a big Cohen-Macaulay algebra.
 In the $F$-finite case, we can now see that although there are solid algebras that are not seeds (cannot be mapped to big Cohen-Macaulay algebras), all solid algebras can be modified into big Cohen-Macaulay modules because solid algebras are phantom extensions.
-We next point out that if $\alpha:R\to M$ is a phantom extension over a complete ring $R$, then $M$ is solid.
+We next point out that if $\alpha:R\to M$ is a phantom extension, then $M$ is solid.
+A discussion\footnote{These ideas arose during a conversation with Rebecca R.G.} is needed first that connects the definition of a phantom extension to the long exact sequence for Ext.